Rowena He

-He's op-eds have appeared in the Washington Post, The Nation, The Guardian, The Globe and Mail, and the Wall Street Journal.
-She has been a keynote speaker for the Canada Human Rights National Symposium, testified before a US Congressional hearing, and delivered lectures for the US State Department and the Canada International Council.
-Her scholarly opinions are regularly sought by the ABC (Australia), Al Jazeera, Associate Press, BBC, CBC, CNN, CTV, Financial Times, Globe and Mail, Guardian, Inside Higher Education, Le Monde, NPR, NBC, the New York Times, Reuters, Time, Times Higher Education, Wall Street Journal, and other international media outlets.
-She was designated among the Top 100 Chinese Public Intellectuals 2016.
+Her scholarly opinions are regularly sought by international media outlets.
+Her op-eds have appeared in The Washington Post, The Diplomat, The Wall Street Journal, The Nation, The Guardian, and The Globe and Mail.
+She has been a keynote speaker for the World Expression Forum (Norway) and the Canada Human Rights National Symposium, testified before US Congressional Hearings, and delivered lectures for the US State Department and Global Affairs Canada.
+She was named among the Top 100 Chinese Public Intellectuals 2016.